Multi-asset optimal trade execution with stochastic cross-effects: An Obizhaeva-Wang-type framework: Introduction

-The other summand in these costs, $E[\int_0^T (X(s)-\zeta(s))^\top \risk(s) (X(s)-\zeta(s)) ds]$, can be used to incorporate some kind of risk preference into the model via the choice of the matrix-valued process $\risk$, which acts as a penalization, and the $\R^n$-valued process~$\zeta$, which acts as a running target.
+that are to be minimized.
+The other summand in these costs can be used to incorporate some kind of risk preference into the model via the choice of the matrix-valued, not necessarily diagonal, process $\risk$, which acts as a penalization, and the $\R^n$-valued process~$\zeta$, which acts as a running target.
 We refer to Horst \& Xia \cite[Section~1.1]{horst2019multi} for an illustrative example of a possible choice for $\risk$.
-The risk term is a further possible source of cross-effects in our model, since $\risk$ does not need to be diagonal.

-To summarize, the stochastic control problem to minimize the costs~\eqref{eq:cost_fct_intro} over all strategies $X \in \cA^{fv}(x,d)$ models the agent's task to reach the terminal position $\xi$ from the initial position $x$ while incurring minimal costs.
-The framework can incorporate cross-effects between the $n$ assets through the price impact~$\gamma$, the resilience~$\rho$, and the risk preference~$\risk$.
+To summarize, the stochastic control problem to minimize the costs~\eqref{eq:cost_fct_intro} over all strategies $X \in \cA^{fv}$ models the agent's task to reach the terminal position $\xi$ from the initial position $x$ while incurring minimal costs.
+The framework can incorporate cross-effects between the $n$ assets through the price impact~$\gamma$, the resilience~$\rho$, and the risk preference~$\risk$, any of which can produce cross-hedging effects in the optimal strategy (see, e.g., the examples in \cref{sec:examples} and \cref{sec:appendixcrossresilience,sec:example_risk,sec:example_gamma}).

-It has been shown for the single-asset case (see, for example, Ackermann et al.~\cite{ackermann2020cadlag,ackermann2022reducing}) that there does not always exist a minimizer of~\eqref{eq:cost_fct_intro} in the set of finite-variation strategies $\cA^{fv}(x,d)$ and that trading with infinite variation, sometimes even with non-semimartingale strategies, can be optimal.
-We moreover mention that there is empirical evidence for trading with inventories beyond finite variation (see, for example, Carmona \& Webster \cite{carmona2019selffinancing} and Carmona \& Leal \cite{CarmonaLeal2023}), and that more general classes of trading strategies were also considered in, for instance, Lorenz \& Schied \cite{lorenz2013drift}, Horst \& Kivman \cite{HorstKivman2024}, and Becherer et al.\ \cite{becherer2019stability}.
-We continuously extend the stochastic control problem from finite-variation strategies to progressively measurable strategies, using similar techniques as in \cite{ackermann2022reducing}.
+Since optimal strategies in the class $\cA^{fv}$ do not always exist (see also \cref{rem:pmvsfv}), we continuously extend the stochastic control problem from finite-variation strategies to progressively measurable strategies, using similar techniques as in \cite{ackermann2022reducing}.
 We refer to \cref{sec:pm_problem} for the formulation of the extended problem, which is based on the representation obtained in \cref{propo:rewritten_costs_and_deviation} and \cref{lem:rewritten_costs3} for the finite-variation price deviation and the finite-variation costs.
 The main result with regard to the extension is \cref{thm:contextcostfct}, where we show (i) that admissible progressively measurable strategies can be approximated, in a suitable metric (see~\eqref{eq:def_metric}), by a sequence of admissible finite-variation strategies and (ii) that the costs converge.